bgamari/ghc-wiki-import/ghci-debugger.md

-The interactive ui uses `GHC.obtainTerm` to implement the :print and :sprint command.
+The interactive ui uses `obtainTerm` from the ghc-api, which lives at  [compiler/ghci/RtClosureInspect.hs](/trac/ghc/browser/ghc/compiler/ghci/RtClosureInspect.hs), to implement the :print and :sprint command.
 The difference is that :print, additionally, binds suspended values.
 Thus, suspensions inside semievaluated terms are bound by `:print` to \_t<sub>xx</sub> names in the interactive environment, available for the user.

-This is done at `InteractiveUI.pprintClosure`, which takes responsibility of instantiating tyvars with  members the `GHC.Base.Unknown` family.
+This is done at `pprintClosure`in  [compiler/ghci/Debugger.hs](/trac/ghc/browser/ghc/compiler/ghci/Debugger.hs), which takes responsibility of instantiating tyvars with  members the `GHC.Base.Unknown` family.
 A  an associated Show instance is provided that instructs the user to `seq` them to recover the type.